ESPN Bet

-ESPN Bet (stylized as ESPN BET) is a brand of American sportsbooks and online sports betting services operated by Penn Entertainment.
-Its branding is licensed from ESPN Inc., which cross-promotes the services across its television programming and digital properties.
-It originally launched in 2020 as Barstool Sportsbook, co-branded with the then-Penn owned Barstool Sports.
+ESPN Bet (stylized as ESPN BET) was a brand of American sportsbooks and online sports betting services operated by Penn Entertainment.
+Its branding was licensed from ESPN Inc., which cross-promoted ESPN Bet across its digital properties and television networks.

-In August 2023, Penn sold Barstool back to its founder Dave Portnoy, and concurrently announced a brand licensing agreement with ESPN; the 10-year agreement is valued at $1.5 billion, plus $500,000 in options for ESPN to purchase Penn stock.
+It originally launched in 2020 as the Barstool Sportsbook, co-branded with the then-Penn owned Barstool Sports.
+In August 2023, Penn sold Barstool back to its founder Dave Portnoy, and concurrently announced a brand licensing agreement with ESPN; the 10-year agreement was valued at $1.5 billion, plus $500,000 in options for ESPN to purchase Penn stock.
 Barstool Sportsbook was succeeded by ESPN Bet on November 14, 2023.

-ESPN Bet operates mobile sports betting in 18 states, and offers retail sportsbooks at selected Penn Entertainment casinos.
+ESPN Bet operated mobile sports betting in 18 states, and offered retail sportsbooks at selected Penn Entertainment casinos.
+In November 2025, after the service failed to gain a significant market share, Penn and ESPN announced that they would end their partnership early: Penn moved ESPN Bet customers to its subsidiary theScore Bet in December 2025, and competing sportsbook and daily fantasy sports service DraftKings entered into an agreement to make it the official sports betting partner of ESPN.

 History

 As Barstool Sportsbook

 In January 2020, Penn bought a 36% minority stake in the sports and pop culture website Barstool Sports, with media outlets anticipating that it planned to leverage the Barstool brand as part of a sports betting service.
 In September 2020, Barstool and Penn subsequently launched the Barstool Sportsbook app in Pennsylvania; they sought to leverage Barstool's existing social media following and digital media properties to promote the service to a target audience of young adults, in contrast to other gaming companies that entered into marketing partnerships with sports television broadcasters (such as Fox Sports and The Stars Group, and NBC Sports and PointsBet).
 Barstool CEO Erika Nardini explained that "in our case, our content is the marketing.
 The way we talk to our fans, the way we connect.
 The way we make things fun.
 We have an appeal to the 21-plus audience in a way no one else has."

 By 2023, Barstool Sportsbook offered mobile betting in 17 states, and Penn had acquired the remaining stakes in Barstool from founder David Portnoy and The Chernin Group for $388 million.
 Some of Penn Entertainment's casinos also constructed or rebranded their sportsbooks under the Barstool Sportsbook banner, with 19 locations by 2023.